Theoretical Studies of Sub-THz Active Split-Ring Resonators for Near-Field Imaging: Split-Ring Resonator (SRR) Analysis

 where $\omega_0=1/{\sqrt{L_{SRR}C_{SRR}}}=1/{\sqrt{{L^{'}}_{SRR}{C^{'}}_{SRR}}}$ is the SRR resonance frequency.
 This equivalent model is depicted in Fig. \ref{fig:srr_cpl}(\subref{fig:srr_cpl_tl_lc_2}).
 These calculations supplement the results presented in \cite{fmartin_appphylet2003,baena_srr_tmtt2005,shang_srr_tmtt2013} using other methods for lossless resonators.
 Including the loss has numerous implications in the design for a proper input match, as well as sensitivity and noise analyses.
 Around $\omega_0$, the circuit reduces to Fig. \ref{fig:srr_cpl}(\subref{fig:srr_at_res}), which will be used to derive the optimum coupling conditions subsequently.

 It is crucial to demonstrate that the developed LC models closely mimic the response of a 3D EM model, which is considered the gold standard.
-Figure \ref{fig:s21_sim_em_model}(\subref{fig:srr_em}) illustrates the 3D model of a broadside-coupled SRR coupled to a 50$\Omega$ transmission line built in HFSS.
+Figure \ref{fig:s21_sim_em_model}(\subref{fig:srr_em}) illustrates the 3D model of a broadside-coupled SRR coupled to a 50$\Omega$ transmission line simulated in HFSS.
+The figure also shows the surface current density at resonance and a cross-sectional layout view, where the bottom ring and the transmission line are implemented using M9, and the top ring is on the AP layer.
 The simulated magnitude and phase of $S_{21}$ for the LC model (Fig. \ref{fig:srr_cpl}(\subref{fig:srr_cpl_tl_lc_1})), the \textit{equivalent} LC model (Fig. \ref{fig:srr_cpl}(\subref{fig:srr_cpl_tl_lc_2})) and the EM models are plotted in Fig. \ref{fig:s21_sim_em_model}(\subref{fig:s21_lc_vs_em}).
 The RLCk parameters for the LC model were first derived by curve-fitting its response to that of the EM model.
 These values were then used to find the component values in the equivalent LC model, based on (\ref{eq_srr}).
 The close agreement among the simulation results of these models demonstrates that the LC model can be effectively used in lieu of the EM model, which drastically streamlines the subsequent analyses throughout this paper.